Mario Noce

-Mario Noce (born 20 October 1999) is an Italian professional footballer who plays as defender for club Livorno.
+Mario Noce (born 20 October 1999) is an Italian professional footballer who plays as defender for club Savoia.

 Club career

 Early career

 At the age of four he joined the children's team Polispostiva Catania 1980.
 Later he joined San Pio, where he played for three years.
 In 2010, he joined the youth sector of Catania.

 Chieri

 On 1 August 2017 he was loaned to Chieti.

 Gozzano

 In winter 2018 he was loaned to Gozzano.
 He helped the team to win group A of the 2017–18 Serie D. He made 2 appearances.

 Catania

 He made his debut in the first team on 5 August 2018, in the second round of the Coppa Italia against Foggia in the away match.
 They won 1–3.

 Cesena

 Shortly after his professional debut he returned to play in Serie D for Cesena.
 He made his debut with Cesena on 14 October 2018, in the 2–0 victory against Virtus Francavilla.
 On 28 October 2018 he scored his first goal for the team in a 0–2 away victory against Jesina.
 At the end of the championship they won group F of the 2018–19 Serie D. He made 31 appearances and one goal for Cesena.